xavi-mat/boot506-react6/README.md

 To avoid too many requests to the API, news in the same language are not fetched again until 60 seconds have passed.
-Changing the language, instead, triggers againt the function to get the articles.
+Changing the language, instead, triggers again the function to get the articles.

 ### Author